-- "Leverage Ratio"(1) means long-term debt and obligations under financing leases (both current and noncurrent) less cash and cash equivalents, divided by the sum of income from operations, depreciation and amortization, all determined on a consolidated basis in accordance with GAAP; - "EBIT" is the acronym for Earnings Before Interest and Taxes and means income from operations determined on a consolidated basis in accordance with GAAP; and - "EBIT Margin" means the percentage determined by dividing EBIT by Revenue. - (1) Leverage Ratio is a non-GAAP financial performance measure used solely for evaluating the Company's performance in connection with the determination of the amount of incentive compensation earned under the 2019 Long-Term Plan.
-Non-GAAP financial measures are not an alternative for the Company's reported results prepared in accordance with GAAP.
+- "Leverage Ratio" (1) means long-term debt and obligations under financing leases (both current and noncurrent) less cash and cash equivalents, divided by the sum of income from operations, depreciation and amortization, all determined on a consolidated basis in accordance with GAAP; - "EBIT" is the acronym for Earnings Before Interest and Taxes and means income from operations determined on a consolidated basis in accordance with GAAP; and - "EBIT Margin" means the percentage determined by dividing EBIT by Revenue (as defined in the description of the Annual Bonus Plan beginning on page 31).

-The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2019 Long-Term Plan.
+The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2021 Long-Term Performance Plan.
 The target performance goals are set at a level believed by management to be reasonably achievable.
-The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2019 Long-Term Plan is uncertain.
+The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2021 Long-Term Performance Plan is uncertain.